rozinasaf/Stowage/README.md

 generate the simulation.results and errors under the run directory / current working directory.
 Create a crane instructions folder per <algorithm, travel> pair, under the run directory / current working directory, according to crane instruction file location rules.
 Those folders shall host the crane_instrucitons files associated with the “pair run”.
-The travel folder will contain one or more sub folders, each for every Travel.
+The travel folder will contain one or more subfolders, each for every Travel.

 In case -num_threads is missing:
 -num_threads = 1

 A missing -travel_path argument should result in a fatal error, no algorithm is to be run in this case.

-More detailed instuctions on README.pdf file.
+More detailed instructions on README.pdf file.